rchlkr/etch-a-sketch/README.md

 # etch-a-sketch
+### with a changeable grid.

-A browser sketch pad that is a 16x16 square grid by default.
-Hovering over a square fills it in.
+a browser sketch pad that is a 16x16 square grid by default.
+hovering over a square fills it in.
-Clicking the 'New Grid' button prompts user for the size of the new grid.
-This new grid fills the original grid space.
+clicking the 'New Grid' button prompts user for the size of the new grid.
+this new grid fills the original grid space.